AdaGold/group-fansite/README.md

 # Static Site: Code Journal & Portfolio
-__Learning Goal:__ Practice creating semantic HTML and applying visual styles with CSS.
-The goal is to explore the relationship between HTML and CSS, and how visual styles add to the semantics and hierarchy established by the foundational HTML.

 You will create a _static_ web site using HTML & CSS.
 This static site will serve as the foundation for later projects, and will contain information about your programming projects and efforts at Ada.

+## Learning Goals:
+- Practice creating semantic HTML
+- Practice applying visual styles with CSS
+- Use both HTML & CSS together to create a comprehensive design

 ## Project Requirements
 This is an individual project.
 It consists of a baseline and a single wave.
 You are only permitted to use static HTML and CSS for this project.
 Preprocessors (haml, erb, sass, less, etc.) and Javascript of any time are not allowed.